 Lorraine has a Bachelor of Fine Art from the University of Colorado in Boulder with an emphasis in drawing.
 After college, she designed clip art at a graphics company for several years.
-Lorraine began working with watercolor 22 years ago.
-She taught watercolor at Pikes Peak Community College and currently teaches watercolor and drawing to small classes at her studio and other art venues.
+Lorraine began working with watercolor 24 years ago.
+She taught watercolor at Pikes Peak Community College for 3 years.
+Lorraine currently teaches watercolor and drawing to classes at her studio and at other venues.
 Lorraine enjoys passing on her love of the watercolor medium to her students.

+Lorraine’s painting of a pelican, “Splish Splash”, was juried into the 2017 Birds in Art Exhibition at the Leigh Yawkey Woodson Art Museum and recently juried into the Best of Watercolor Splash 20 publication available in 2019.
+Her watercolor “Lilies and Glass Globes” was awarded Best in Show at the 25th Annual Colorado Watercolor Society, 2016 State Exhibit.
+In 2015, Lorraine’s painting, ‘Sonata for Horns’ was juried into the prestigious, International exhibition - the Shenzhen Biennial in China.
 Lorraine's painting, ‘Shows Over’, was juried into the Best of Watercolor Book Series - 'Splash 14 - Light and Color.
-Her paintings are winners of prestigious awards from the National Watercolor Society and other juried exhibitions including Rocky Mountain National and the Transparent Watercolor Society.
-In 2015 Lorraine’s painting, ‘Sonata for Horns’ was juried into the prestigious, International exhibition - the Shenzhen Biennial in China.
+Her paintings are winners of prestigious awards from the National Watercolor Society and other juried exhibitions including Rocky Mountain National, Watercolor West, and the Transparent Watercolor Society.
 She has received recognition from several art publications including - The Artist Magazine, Pratique des Arts, and International Artists Magazine.
 Lorraine has achieved Signature Status in the National Watercolor Society, Rocky Mountain National Watercolor Society, Colorado Watercolor Society and the Pikes Peak Watercolor Society.
 She has studied with master watercolor artists - John Salminen, Linda Baker, and Ted Nuttall.

-Lorraine has exhibited at Arati Artists Gallery in Old Colorado City since September of 2005.
+Lorraine currently exhibits at Arati Artists Gallery in Old Colorado City and Cornflower Boutique and Gallery in Frisco, CO.